Videos on Spirituality and the Brain

 Note that the closed captions are suggested for all viewers.

 There has been some debate around the God Helmet, with critics saying that its effects are due to suggestibility and that its magnetic fields are not strong enough to reach the brain.
 A recent study tells us that this isn’t true.
-Here’s the link.
+Interestingly, there is also a news report of a replication of one God Helmet Experiment.

 Spirituality and the Brain 2 – This lecture by scientist and author Todd Murphy discusses “Darwinian Reincarnation”, a hypothesis that treats rebirth as a human behavior from the perspective of biological evolution.
 This talk describes the “algorithmic reincarnation” hypothesis published in the Journal for near-death studies, a peer-reviewed scientific journal.
 This lecture is given by Todd Murphy, the creator of the 8 Coil Shakti, and the Shiva Neural stimulation System, which replicates the Persinger “God Helmet”.
 Subtitles in English and Hindi.

-Nov.
-8th 2013 – Todd Murphy’s book “Sacred Pathways: The Brain’s Role in Religious and Mystic Experiences” (foreword by His Holiness, The Dalai Lama) is now available.
+Todd Murphy’s book “Sacred Pathways: The Brain’s Role in Religious and Mystic Experiences” (foreword by His Holiness, The Dalai Lama) is available.
 It has a more in-depth discussion of reincarnation than this video lecture.
-Click HERE.

 4 – Psychic Skills & Miracles – technology used for telepathy and remote viewing 1:44:00 (Close Captioned)